-Finding the best SSD or solid-state drive for your needs is important if you want the best gaming PC or laptop, or you just want a snappy productivity machine.
-A slow storage drive makes for a big bottleneck, forcing your processor to sit there twiddling its clock cycles, waiting for data.
-To speed up your reads and writes, you need a fast SSD.
-That's why we test dozens of drives a year and highlight the best SSDs available here.
+Finding the best SSD or solid-state drive for your specific system and needs is key if you want the best gaming PC or laptop, or even if you just want a snappy productivity machine.
+A slow storage drive often leads to a big bottleneck, forcing your processor (even if it's one of the best CPUs for Gaming) to waste clock cycles, waiting for data to crunch.
+To speed up your writes and reads, you need a speedy SSD.
+To figure out which is the best SSD, we test dozens of drives each year and highlight the best drives here.

 Picking the Best SSD for You

-As drives like Adata's recent Falcon M.2, Intel's 660p, and its successor the Intel 665p undercut mainstream drives on the older, slower SATA interface, this could be the beginning of the end of our old friend, Serial ATA.
-But companies are still doing new things with SATA, like Team Group's cavernous 15.3 TB drive.
-Existing SATA drives will have to continue falling in price as well, in order to at least compete on price, since they can't hope to keep up with NVMe drives on performance.
+Drives like Adata's Falcon M.2 and the Intel 665p undercut mainstream drives on the slower SATA interface (which was originally designed for hard drives), but we shouldn't expect to see the end of SATA drives in the near future.
+Companies are still doing new things with SATA, like Team Group's cavernous 15.3 TB drive.
+Existing SATA drives will have to continue to get more affordable in order to at least compete on price, but they can't hope to keep up with newer NVMe drives on performance.

-You may have heard about blazing-fast next-generation PCIe 4.0 M.2 SSDs from the likes of Gigabyte, Corsair, Patriot, and others.
-These drives will indeed up sequential speeds dramatically (thanks to a doubling of the PCIe bus bandwidth), making them the best SSD options for those who need the fastest speed possible.
-For example, the Samsung 980 PRO can read and write at 7,000 and 5,000 MBps respectively and Phison's upcoming second-gen controller promises 7,400 / 7000 MBps.
-But to make use of that extra speed today, you'll need either an X570 motherboard or one of the newer B550 boards to run one of these drives at their top speed.
+Blazing-fast PCIe 4.0 M.2 SSDs have become common, and will likely become more mainstream now that Intel has finally joined the PCIe 4.0 support party with Z590 and 11th Gen Rocket Lake CPUs.
+These drives increase sequential speeds dramatically (thanks to a doubling of the PCIe bus bandwidth), making them the best SSDs for those who need the fastest speed possible.
+For example, the Samsung 980 PRO can read and write at 7,000 and 5,000 MBps respectively and drives based on Phison's second-gen controller promise up to 7,400 / 7000 MBps sequential speeds.

 Quick Shopping Tips